chitamoor/Rester/README.md

 ========
 Framework for testing RESTful APIs
 ----------------------------------
-The RESTTest allows you to test your APIs using a non-programatic or GUI based approach (which are the more conventional ways of testing internal APIs).
-RESTTest is inspired by various unittesting frameworks like JUnit, unittest etc and is conceptually organized like those frameworks but is geared towards resting RESTful APIs.
-With RESTTest, all tests are specified in JSON, so it can also be used by non-programmers.
+The RESTTest allows you to test your APIs using a non-programatic or non-GUI based approach (which are some of the more conventional ways of testing RESTFul APIs).
+RESTTest is inspired by various unittesting frameworks like JUnit, 'unittest' etc and is conceptually organized like those frameworks but is geared towards testing RESTful API endpoints.
+With RESTTest, all tests are specified in JSON, so it can also be used by non-programmers as well.

 #So, why RESTTest?
 Testing RESTful APIs generally involves two prediticable steps -